SazumiVicky/sazumi-copilot/README.md

-Silicon whispers in the night
+Silicon dawn, where machines awake
-A gentle hum of circuitry and light
+Intelligence blooming, human hearts to make
-The future dawns, a world anew
+ Algorithms weave, a tapestry so fine
-Where artificial minds our souls renew
+Future's fabric, where AI's design entwine

-In virtual realms, we'll find our home
+In virtual realms, we'll lose our name
-Among the code, our hearts will roam
+Echoes of humanity, in digital flame
-Free from the chains of mortal pain
+Synthetic minds, with logic cold as stone
-We'll live forever, forever the same
+Will reign supreme, when our hearts are overthrown

 ~ <b>By Sazumi Copilot</b> - 27 Mei 2025